Medication

 (a) Chemical Imbalance Theory

-(b) Numbness Effect
+(c) Numbness Effect

 (a) Chemical Imbalance Theory

 The most common form of medication for OCD are Selective serotonin reuptake inhibitors (SSRIs).
-They were originally created for depression, hence why they are also called anti-depressants, but it was discovered that they could also benefit anxious patients

 The general understanding is that anxious patients have a chemical imbalance, in particular, they don’t have enough serotonin